Edgecomb, Baltimore

 Edgecomb, also known as Parklane, is a neighborhood in the North District of Baltimore, located between the neighborhoods of Cylburn (north) and Greenspring (south).
 Its boundaries are marked by Dupont Avenue (north), Coldspring Lane (south), Pimlico Road (west) and Greenspring Avenue (east).
 Central Park Heights, is located on the opposite side of Pimlico Road in the Northwest District.
 The neighborhood of Coldspring is located to Edgecomb's east, across Greenspring Avenue.

+History

+Prior to the passage of the Fair Housing Act of 1968, racial covenants were used in Baltimore to exclude African-Americans and other minorities.
+A 1920 Baltimore Sun advertisement for houses sold by S. E. Walzl refers to a racially "restricted section" of Edgecomb.